Skip to content

 4. List five uses of ornamental plants

-5. Explain five maintenance practice in planting of ornamental crops.
+5. Explain five maintenance practices in the planting of ornamental crops.

 See also